OPTOMETRISTS LICENSE DEFENSE

-Texas Optometrist License Defense Attorneys
+Texas Optometrist License Attorney

 Charged with enforcing the Texas Optometry Act (Texas Occupations Code § 351 et., al.), the Texas Optometry Board may investigate possible violations of the Act or Board Rules, commence disciplinary proceedings, and order administrative sanctions.
 In accordance with Texas Optometry Act § 351.051, the Optometry Board may probate, suspend, or revoke an optometrist’s license for any of the following: